hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ### TLS Certificate and Private Key

-ML: 'ideally' should be just 'or'?

 Terraform Enterprise requires a TLS certificate and private key in order to operate.
-This certificate must match Terraform Enterprise's hostname (or the hostname of the load balancer for clusters), either by being issued for the FQDN or ideally being a wildcard certificate.
+This certificate must match Terraform Enterprise's hostname (or the hostname of the load balancer for clusters), either by being issued for the FQDN or being a wildcard certificate.

 The certificate can be signed by a public or private CA, but it _must_ be trusted by all of the services that Terraform Enterprise is expected to interface with; this includes your VCS provider, any CI systems or other tools that call Terraform Enterprise's API, and any services that Terraform Enterprise workspaces might send notifications to (for example: Slack).
 Due to these wide-ranging interactions, we recommend using a certificate signed by a public CA.